veophi/rbg/README.md

 - Fragmented configuration management

 ### 🧩 Key Features
-   **Multi-template Role Specification** - RoleBasedGroup models a distributed stateful workload as a group of K8s Workloads.
-This allows a user to easily specify different pod templates for different distinct groups of pods (e.g. a prefill, decode, scheduler, etc.), something which cannot be done by a single Statefulset.
+   ✨ **Multi-template Role Specification** - Model a distributed stateful workload as a group of K8s Workloads.
-   **Group/Role-Level Scaling** - Scale entire groups for capacity bursts (`spec.replicas`), adjust role replicas for workload balance.
-Built on StatefulSet controllers, scaling maintains stable network identities and ordered deployment semantics.
    **Multi-Role Startup Sequencing** - Define role dependencies a startup order for the ReplicatedJobs in a RoleBasedGroup.
-This enables support for patterns like the “leader-worker” paradigm, where the leader must be running before the workers should start up and connect to it.
-   **Auto Service Discovery** - applications discover peers via native DNS and pre-loaded YAML endpoints.
-Dynamic updates propagate through ConfigMap versioning without pod restarts.
+   🔍 **Auto Service Discovery** - Inject topology info via config files and environment variables
+   ⚡ **Elastic Scaling** - Support group/role-level scaling
+     **Rollout and Rolling update** -  It will be performed at the group level, which means we upgrade the groups one by one as a unit (i.e. the pods within a group are updated together).
+     **Topology-aware placement** - Be able to ensure that pods in the same group will be co-located in the same topology.
+     **All-or-nothing restart for failure handling** - Some ML inference stacksrequire all pods in the group to be recreated if one pod in the group failed or one container in the pods is restarted.

 ## 🏗 Conceptual Diagram